SAVING FLUVIAL ARCTIC GRAYLING IN THE BIG HOLE SYSTEM

 The Big Hole’s grayling rear in the cold waters of just five main tributaries, one of which is the Wise.
 But these cold streams have been increasingly vulnerable to water withdraws, development and a warming climate, which threaten grayling populations throughout the Big Hole system.

 Fluvial Arctic grayling were candidates for listing under the Endangered Species Act for years, which spurred local ranchers, farmers, conservationists and others to voluntarily come together to improve conditions for the imperiled fish.
 The effort was largely successful.
 Now, protecting Big Hole tributaries and ensuring they remain clean and cold is critical to keeping these grayling populations alive.

 nature of the Big Hole, coupled with extensive winter snows and late snowmelt, result in abundant wetlands that harbor everything from sandhill crane and long-billed curlew (a migratory shorebird) to sage grouse, American kestrel, killdeer and golden and bald eagle.
-These and other species rely on the open country of the Big Hole Valley, including places like the ranch that WRC is working to protect.
+These and other species rely on the open country of the Big Hole Valley, including places like the ranch that WRC conserved.

 This project is also a big win for recreation, as the Forest Service’s acquisition of the property will enhance public access to the National Forest on the east bank of the Wise River, thus expanding opportunities in the area for fishing and hiking.

 Now that we have transferred Eagle Rock Ranch to the U.S. Forest Service, this rare, unprotected inholding within the Beaverhead-Deerlodge National Forest will remain intact, and the ranch’s water will now be used to alternately irrigate wet meadows and place water in-stream for the sake of the Big Hole’s wild fish, exceptional birdlife and other wildlife.